Karlosbubi/ASE_Abgabe/README.md

 ## Tests
 ### Frontend
 #### Cypress
-1. Ensure that cypress ist installed by running `pnpm install` in `ase-frontend`
+1. Ensure that Cypress is installed by running `pnpm install` in `ase-frontend`.
-2. Run cypress all E2E tests with `pnpm cypress run`
+2. Run all Cypress E2E tests with `pnpm cypress run`.
 - Note: Running E2E test will create a test user `newuser` inside the database
+- **Important!**: When using Electron (the default browser in Cypress), you may encounter issues where Mindmap components in the panel (e.g., buttons) are covered or not fully visible.
+To avoid this, it is recommended to run the tests in Google Chrome by using the following command: `pnpm cypress run --browser chrome`

 ## User storys